JustinLove/alchemy_tutor/notes.md

       - next to gold?
       - needs lots of poly
       - built into scene?
+    - move random things into bulk?
+    - move a few flasks out of bulk?
   - scene spawning rework
   - detect void?